Abili/ABiGTech/README.md

 # Landing-Page
-this is an odin project exercis, practicing the skills leant sofar
+This is an odin project exercis, practicing the skills leant sofar